inspircd/docs/docs/3/modules/spanningtree.md

 ##### Example Usage

-Listens for GnuTLS-encrypted server connections on the *:7002 endpoint:
+Listens for GnuTLS encrypted server connections on the *:7002 endpoint:

 ```xml
 <bind address="*"